-A student transferring to Barton College from another college or university must have a minimum 2.0 transfer grade point average.
-Admission for a student whose transfer grade point average is less than a 2.0 will be at the discretion of the Director of Admissions.
+We welcome a student transferring to Barton College from another college or university with a minimum 2.00 transfer grade point average.
+Admissions for students with transfer grade point averages below 2.00 will be at the discretion of the Director of Admissions.
 The student must also be eligible to return to the institution last attended.
 An exception may be made for a student ineligible on a disciplinary basis if special clarification from the previous institution is obtained.
 Concealment of a disciplinary ineligibility at the time of application to the College is grounds for dismissal from the College.